 It was still dark when our bus rolled out of Munich, tracing its way south through the Alpine routes toward Italy.
 The excitement of visiting Venice, the fabled city built on water, kept everyone wide awake.
-After hours on the road, the landscape began to shift, the air turned salty, and the sunlight glistened over the Venetian Lagoon.
+After hours on the road, the landscape began to shift, and the sunlight glistened over the Venetian Lagoon.
 By the time we reached the bus terminal at Tronchetto, the day had properly begun.
 From there, the only way forward was by boat.

 The